-This course presents methodologies that are ready for immediate use by those involved in the technical and economic valuation of oil and gas exploration and production opportunities.
+This course is primarily for both sellers and buyers of producing assets, but dealing with exploration ventures is also covered.
+Methodologies are presented that are ready for immediate use by those involved in the technical and economic valuation of oil and gas exploration and production opportunities.
 It is suitable for an audience with a wide spectrum of technical experience, from those who are newcomers to the strange world of data rooms, to those who may have spent too many hours in them.
 The course not only explains what data rooms are, but how to survive them, and how to get a fit-for-purpose evaluation in front of the decision makers in the shortest timeframe possible.

 How we build your confidence

 The course format combines lectures, group work, and individual study.
 A number of case studies will be worked through, both in the lectures as well as in the breakout sessions.

 Appreciation of what makes a good data room; including how vendors attract potential buyers to attend, and how the latter can decide whether they should go or not

 Learning how to prepare for a data room, what needs to be done there, and how to get a fit-for-purpose evaluation as quickly as possible afterwards

 Insight into how data rooms are being adapted for the post-pandemic business environment